neon-bindings/rfcs/text/0000-jsbox.md

 *Note*: Passing an external created by another library, potentially even another neon library, is _undefined behavior_.

 Progress is being made to add a [tagging feature](https://github.com/nodejs/node/pull/28237) to more safely unwrap externals.
-It should be incorporated into this design if it lands prior to acceptance.
+It should be incorporated into future designs; however, it is not included in this proposal.

 ##### Rust